naveabe/pkgwrap/docs/USAGE.md

 Commands to run after uninstalling package on the target system.

 ##### Package

-This contains build information pertaining to the package.
+This section contains build information pertaining to the package.

 **version (required)**: